peberanek/playground/README.md

 # Playground

-A playground for testing Python packaging and CI related stuff
+A playground for testing GitHub, Python packaging and CI related stuff

 ## Development